Introduction

 My soulbonds are…?
 Heh…

 Note: This section quotes several books about spiritwork within a more traditional occult context.
-While these include a particular favorite of mine (Familiar Unto Me), I must caution that I do not endorse everything in all of these books.
+I must caution that I do not endorse everything in all of these books.
 This should be a given, but apparently needs mentioning these days.
-In particular I disagree with a lot of D'aoust’s perspective on what these spirits are, though her descriptions of the lore surrounding them are fascinating and useful.

 The occult is not a scary thing.
 Let’s look at the dictionary definition of it, like teenagers trying to pad the length of a paper.
 It’s actually quite illuminating how broad it is…